 The course approaches software development from, simultaneously, a software technology and a systems perspective in the engineering of small and large, simple and complex software, and software-intensive systems.
 The course provides proven principles and effective methods for creating solutions to satisfying stakeholders with excellent, cost-effective software.

-- This course may be credited toward the maintenance of the INCOSE Certified Systems Engineering Professional (CSEP) certification for 40 Professional Development Units
+- This course may be credited toward the maintenance of the INCOSE Certified Systems Engineering Professional (CSEP) accreditation for 40 Professional Development Units

-- This course is accredited by Engineering Council of South Africa (ECSA) for CPD 5 points (ref.
+- This course is accredited by ECSA South Africa for CPD 5 points (ref.
 INCOSE 20/005)

 THIS COURSE IS AVAILABLE FOR CORPORATE TRAINING ONLY.